Skip to main content

 warning

-This section is only usefull when the host app (i.e. your app) manages its own A/B testing logic.
+This section is only useful when the host app (i.e. your app) manages its own A/B testing logic.
 Call this if your app is running its own A/B test and you want Octopus to log whether a given user is in the "community-enabled" or "control" group.
 This is useful for reporting and engagement analytics, but does not change the SDK’s runtime behavior.

 ≥ 1.6.0